fioncat/spacenvim/README.md

 Then, just enter neovim and execute the `PackerInstall` and `PackerCompile` commands to complete the installation.

-**Note that the `PackerInstall` command may fail due to network reasons, please try several times.
-Please make sure `PackerCompile` executes after `PackerInstall` is successful.**
+**Note that the `PackerInstall` command may fail due to network reasons, please try several times.**

+**The `PackerCompile` command must be executed after the `PackerInstall` command is successful, otherwise errors might be reported when starting neovim.**